 Our two-year fellowship selects three postdoctoral fellows annually interested in learning how to publish scholarly writing pertaining to clinical issues, participating in national organizations and/or learning the nuances of institutional leadership.

-In this two-year fellowship, we select one postdoctoral fellow annually, who preferably has completed a doctorate in clinical or counseling psychology or marriage and family therapy, to pursue research and receive clinical training at The Family Institute.
+In this two-year fellowship, we select one postdoctoral fellow every other year, who preferably has completed a doctorate in clinical or counseling psychology or marriage and family therapy, to pursue research and receive clinical training at The Family Institute.

 1. The Family Institute is World Renowned for Behavioral Health